duderstadt-lab/mars-docs/docs/roi/TransformROIs.md

 Simple example script transforming ROIs for two regions.
 The Affine2D transformation coordinates were generated based on sample data using a 1024 by 1024 camera with a dualview splitting the emission to the top and bottom of the image.
 As seen in the example image at the top of this page.
 Can you generate the Affine2D transformation coordinates for your image using the [Descriptor-based registration plugin](https://duderstadt-lab.github.io/mars-docs/tutorials/affine2D/HowToCalculateAffine2D/).

+This script requires an instance of the ROI Manager so it will likely not work in headless mode.

 ```groovy
 #@ ImageJ ij
 #@ RoiManager roiManager